 Whipped cream (optional)

 Pre-heat the oven 180°C. Cream the eggs and sugar until light and fluffy.
-Sift the flour, corn flour, salt and baking powder together.
+Sift the flour, corn starch, salt and baking powder together.
 Add the flour mix and stir well, add the butter till the batter is smooth.
 Line a 24 cm cake pan with parchment paper, and pour in the batter.
 Peel the skin off the pears, cut in chunks and drop them on the cake, gently pushing down each piece of pear.
 It doesn’t matter if the pear sticks out of the cake it will all blend in.
 Bake for 30 minutes max.
 Leave to cool before serving.
 When cool sprinkle icing sugar on cake.
 Serve with whipped cream on the side.